-Last Updated on 22nd June 2021
+Last Updated on 16th June 2023

 Underground 3D Mapping

-with handheld SLAM scanners
+Capture data with handheld SLAM scanners

-Using a known co-ordinate system, georeferenced data can be pinpointed to an exact location on the earth’s surface.
+Using a known coordinate system, georeferenced data can be pinpointed to an exact location on the earth’s surface.
 There are many motivations for needing georeferenced data, and depending on the industry you work in, your needs could be different to others.
-Here are a few ways georeferenced data is practically used:
+Here are a few ways georeferenced data is practically used within the mining sector:

-One scanner, many solutions
+One laser scanner, many solutions

-GeoSLAM scanners can determine accurate stockpile volumes, silo reserve or mining tempos, without the need for GPS.
+GeoSLAM scanners can determine accurate stockpile volumes, silo reserves or mining tempos, without the need for GPS.
 Walk and scan, or attach the scanner to a trolley, drone, pole, or vehicle for remote monitoring of hazardous environments.

-GeoSLAM’s volumes software instantly turns data into actionable 3D information for rapid real-time decision making.
+GeoSLAM’s volumes software instantly turns data into actionable 3D information for rapid real-time decision-making.
 So now you can confidently verify volumes at all stages of the supply chain as frequently as necessary – train staff in minutes, slash survey times and drive down costs.